Finance journey

 Borrowing decisions usually split into two situations: taking on a new payment or getting rid of an existing one faster.

-These calculators keep loan payment, debt payoff, payoff target, extra payment, and DTI analysis close together so you can move from one borrowing question to the next without losing context.
+These calculators keep loan payment, debt payoff, payoff target, consolidation, and DTI analysis close together so you can move from one borrowing question to the next without losing context.

 Best starting points